 Decisions are final and will generally not be reconsidered.

 If you have met the minimum criteria for the programme but have not been accepted on to it, it may be that preference has been given to those with grades above the minimum standards.

 If you wish to receive more detailed feedback, you should request this in writing.
 We aim to provide feedback within 20 working days.

 However, due to the extremely high volume of applications we receive, the feedback we provide may be general in nature, and not specific to your individual application.

 Competition for places varies from programme to programme, but due to strong competition for places and the high quality of applications received for many programmes, preference may be given to those with grades above the minimum requirements.

 Deposits are normally non-refundable.
 However, in certain circumstances you may be eligible for a refund.

 Once your deposit has been received, you will receive a receipt confirming the amount you have paid.
 Please note that transactions have to be confirmed by the University accounting system and this can take a few weeks to process, depending on the method of payment.

 Please keep the receipt safely, and bring it along with you at the time of matriculation.
 The deposit will be offset against the tuition fee payable at the time of matriculation.

-You must meet your conditions by the commencement of the course, as you can only matriculate once you hold an unconditional offer.
-However, if you require a visa, please bear in mind that you will need an unconditional offer before your CAS (Certificate of Acceptance of Studies) and/or accommodation will be allocated to you, therefore you should allow yourself sufficient time to make these arrangements.
+You must meet your conditions by 15 August, as you can only matriculate once you hold an unconditional offer.
+However, if you require a visa, please look into visa processing times, and bear in mind that you will need an unconditional offer before your CAS (Certificate of Acceptance of Studies) and/or accommodation will be allocated to you.

 Making arrangements to pay your fees is part of the matriculation process to become a student at the University of Edinburgh.
 Please see 'Paying your tuition fees' on the university website for more information on when and how to pay your fees.